Newton, Jones star at QB for Patriots in 35-0 rout of Eagles

+PHILADELPHIA (AP) — Cam Newton resumed his habit of tossing the ball to fans after New England scored touchdowns.
+It’s his way of showing appreciation to fans, especially after a season where most were forced to stay home.

+“Hopefully, there will be a lot of Sunday giveaways to look forward to in the upcoming season,” he said.

-PHILADELPHIA (AP) — Cam Newton passed for 103 yards and a touchdown, Mac Jones threw for 146 yards and the New England Patriots routed the Philadelphia Eagles 35-0 on Thursday night.
+Newton passed for 103 yards and a touchdown, Mac Jones threw for 146 yards and the New England Patriots routed the Philadelphia Eagles 35-0 on Thursday night.

-Newton seemingly has a grasp on the starting spot and he took most of the first-team snaps in training camp and got the start in the second preseason game.
+Newton seemingly has a grasp on the starting spot and should have plenty of chances to toss a souvenir into the stands.
+He took most of the first-team snaps in training camp and got the start in the second preseason game.
 Newton, the 2015 NFL MVP, was 8 of 9 and his only incompletion was a dropped pass.

 Newton was signed last season to replace Tom Brady.
 He has no intention of getting replaced after one season by Jones.